Nikolay Rybakov: Political activity

 From 2002 to 2003, he was assistant to the deputy of the Yabloko faction in the State Duma of the Russian Federation Sergei Mitrokhin.

 In October 2005, he was elected a member of the bureau of the regional council of the St. Petersburg branch of the Yabloko party.

 From 2005 to 2009 he was the editor of the party edition - the bulletin "Demokrat".

 Since 2008, he is a member of the federal bureau of the Yabloko party.

 In 2009, he became Deputy Chairman of the St. Petersburg branch of the Yabloko party.

 In 2011, he headed the election headquarters of the Yabloko party for elections to the Legislative Assembly of St. Petersburg and the headquarters for elections to the State Duma in St. Petersburg.
 The party officially received 12.73% of the vote (236,632 votes), according to exit pools, up to 18.9% of the vote.

 In 2012, Rybakov was working as head of the headquarters for the election of Grigory Yavlinsky for the post of President of Russia in St. Petersburg.

 In 2012-2014 he represented the party in the coalition "Democratic Petersburg".

 In 2015, he ran for the post of chairman of the Yabloko party, but was not elected.

 In 2019 Rybakov was elected as chairman of the Yabloko party.
 He won the first round, gaining 69 votes from the delegates to the congress (the head of the Pskov Yabloko Lev Shlosberg received 40 votes, the current party chairman, deputy of the Legislative Assembly of the Republic of Karelia Emilia Slabunova - 19 votes).

-Since 2020 Nikolay Rybakov is a member of the Public Constitutional Council created to develop alternative amendments to the Constitution of the Russian Federation.
+Since 2020, Rybakov is a member of the Public Constitutional Council created to develop alternative amendments to the Constitution of the Russian Federation.

 On March 5, 2020, he applied to the Supreme Court of the Russian Federation with an administrative claim, in which he challenged the order of President Vladimir Putin on organizing an all-Russian vote on amendments to the Constitution.

-In 2020, Nikolai Rybakov and Yabloko's deputy chairman Ivan Bolshakov initiated a reform of the party, which allows democratization of party life and the involvement of party members in the decision-making process.
+In 2020, Rybakov and Yabloko's deputy chairman Ivan Bolshakov initiated a reform of the party, which allows democratization of party life and the involvement of party members in the decision-making process.
 During the second stage of the XXI Party Congress, amendments to the Party Charter were adopted.
 Also, the majority of delegates expressed their confidence in Nikolai Rybakov.